 This became very apparent when a not-for-profit organization asked us to build a social networking platform.
-Essentially, two years went into the development, and made it to 95% completion before the project was scrapped.
-The purpose of the site was to allow users to add information, while allowing others to track, watch, respond, or simply ignore posts.
-The uniqueness of this platform was geographical, and user defined targeting.
-The project had been valued for $25 million, though it never saw the light of day.
+Essentially, two years went into the development and made it to 95% completion before the project was scrapped.
+The purpose of the site was to allow users to add information while allowing others to track, watch, respond, or simply ignore posts.
+The uniqueness of this platform was geographical and user-defined targeting.
+The project had been valued at $25 million, though it never saw the light of day.

 During the summer of 2008, nearly four years after my initial forays into MODX Evolution, I began using MODX Revolution during its early Alpha 2 days.
 Even with all of its bugs and rough edges, it was easy to see where this would quickly become a very powerful and effective platform on which to build.
-I began to notice the object oriented nature and decided I had better quickly finish my nine degrees and jump head first into OOP programming in PHP.
-Fortunately, I had previously developed applications with .NET, C, and C++, but quickly discovered it was easy to over think PHP and even more so - MODX Revolution.
+I began to notice the object-oriented nature and decided I had better quickly finished my nine degrees and jump head first into OOP programming in PHP.
+Fortunately, I had previously developed applications with .NET, C, and C++, but quickly discovered it was easy to overthink PHP and even more so - MODX Revolution.